one-commercial-partner/OCPScale/Azure/Boot Camps/Hybrid Cloud/1 - Hybrid Cloud - Identity - Lab 1 - AD Connect.md

 11. Minimize the RDP window.

 ## Task 3 - Create a virtual machine
-We are creating a small VM to be used later to host the Azure AD Connector service.
+We are creating a small VM to be used later to host Azure AD Connect.
 1. Return to the Azure portal and click the **Create a Resource** button (the Plus) found on the upper left-hand corner of the Azure portal.
-2. Select **Compute** then select **Windows Server 2016 Datacenter**.
+2. Select **Compute** then select **Virtual machine**.
-3. Fill out the virtual machine Basics form and click Ok:
+3. On the Basics tab complete the following:
+    * Resource Group: **AZDCRG**
     * Virtual machine name: **ADConnect**
+    * Region: Choose the same region as your domain controller
+    * Availability options: No infrastructure redundancy required
+    * Image: Windows Server 2016 Datacenter
-    * Size: Choose anything with at least 2 vCPUs and 7GB RAM such as a **DS2_v2**
+    * Size: Choose **DS2_v2**
     * Username: **ADAdmin**
     * Password: `Complex.Password`
     * Confirm Password: `Complex.Password`
-    * Use existing Resource Group: **AZDCRG**
     * Public inbound ports: **Allow selected ports**
     * Select inbound ports: **RDP (3389)**
-4. Click **Next: Disks >**  Review the settings and click **Review + create**.
-5. Click **Create**.
-After  validation passes, you monitor deployment status.
+4. Click **Review + create** and then **Create**.
+After validation passes, monitor your deployment status.
 It should take less than 10 minutes to spin up the VM.
-7. When the VM has been created, the status changes from **Your deployment is complete**.

 ## Task 4 - Join the ADConnect VM to the domain

-1. Connect to the **ADConnect VM** and logon as ADAdmin. **Microsoft Azure / Resource Groups / AZDCRG / ADConnect / Connect.**
+1. Connect to the **ADConnect** virtual machine and logon as ADAdmin. **Microsoft Azure / Resource Groups / AZDCRG / ADConnect / Connect.**
 2. If prompted, click **No** on the Network discovery blade.
 3. Depending on which region you chose for setup, the ADConnect VM may or may not have the DNS server set to a value we need.
 4. The DNS Server on ADCONNECT may not be set to see the domain controller (adVM), so we need to check that setting.